 The confidentiality Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
+The Digital Identity has additionally to fulfil the 'Common Criteria Protection Profile [AddendumDI].

 For PACE protocol according to [ICAO-TR-SAC] and [TR-EAC-1], the following steps shall be performed: (i) The Digital Identity encrypts a nonce with the shared password, derived from the PIN and transmits the encrypted nonce with the domain parameters to the terminal.